-The Company's 1997 Amended and Restated By-Laws provide for a Board of Directors consisting of three classes, with the number of directors set at ten by the Company's Board pursuant to the 1997 Amended and Restated Shareholders Agreement (the "1997 Shareholders Agreement").
-The term of office of the Class II directors will expire at the 1999 Annual Shareholders Meeting, and those same persons are again listed as the Class II nominees in the table below and will be nominated for the election to the Board of Directors for a term expiring in 2002.
+The Company's 1997 Amended and Restated By-Laws provide for a Board of Directors consisting of three classes, with the number of directors set at eight by the Company's Board pursuant to the 1997 Amended and Restated Shareholders Agreement (the "1997 Shareholders Agreement").
+The term of office of the Class III directors will expire at the 2000 Annual Shareholders Meeting, and those same persons are again listed as the Class III nominees in the following table and will be nominated for the election to the Board of Directors for a term expiring in 2003.
 The term of office of the Class I directors will expire at the 2001 annual meeting.
-The term of office of the Class III directors will expire at the 2000 meeting.
-Proxies cannot be voted for more than four nominees and not more than four (4) directors can be elected.
-In the absence of contrary instructions, it is the intention of the persons named in the accompanying proxy to vote the shares represented thereby for the election of the four (4) Class II nominees listed below.
+The term of office of the Class II directors will expire at the 2002 meeting.
+Proxies cannot be voted for more than two nominees and not more than two (2) directors can be elected.
+In the absence of contrary instructions, it is the intention of the persons named in the accompanying proxy to vote the shares represented thereby for the election of the two (2) Class III nominees listed below.

-The following table sets forth certain information as of April 2, 1999 concerning each nominee for director, each director and each executive officer of the Company named in the Summary Compensation Table below, including the number and percentage of shares of Common Stock beneficially owned by him, determined in accordance with Rule 13d-3 of the Securities Exchange Act of 1934 (the "Exchange Act").
+The following table sets forth certain information as of April 7, 2000 concerning each nominee for director, each director and each executive officer of the Company named in the Summary Compensation Table contained under "Executive Compensation and Other Transactions", including the number and percentage of shares of Common Stock beneficially owned by him, determined in accordance with Rule 13d-3 of the Securities Exchange Act of 1934 (the "Exchange Act").
 The date shown under the caption "First Elected Director" for each nominee and director refers to the year in which he was first elected to the Board of Directors.
 Unless otherwise indicated, each person has been engaged in the principal occupation shown for the past five years or longer and shares indicated as beneficially owned are held directly with sole voting and investment power.
 In the case of directors who are also officers of the Company, unless otherwise indicated, such persons have been employed as an officer in one or more capacities by the Company or a subsidiary for the past five years or longer.
 The address of each director and executive officer is c/o Cal Dive International, Inc., 400 N. Sam Houston Parkway, Suite 400, Houston, Texas 77060.
 Except as provided in Employment Contracts described under "Executive Compensation and Other Transactions -- Summary of Employment Contracts and Profit Sharing Plan", all executive officers of the Company serve at the pleasure of the Board of Directors.